RamaneekGill/dicom-batch-loader/README.md

  - Outer and inner contours are always circular in shape
 - Isolate inner contour pixels and outer contour pixels
 - Create a histogram of pixel intensities for exclusive outer contour pixels and exclusive inner contour pixels
-- Perform a comparison of two means (http://www.stat.yale.edu/Courses/1997-98/101/meancomp.htm) to determine confidence given the dataset to determine an appropriate threshold and whether a threshold can actually be determined to a sufficient confidence
+- Perform a comparison of two means (http://www.stat.yale.edu/Courses/1997-98/101/meancomp.htm)
+ - Given the dataset determine an appropriate threshold and whether tge threshold has a sufficient confidence on the data

 TODO: get pixels only in outer contour not in inner contour, histogram them, visualize them